DPDK/dpdk/doc/guides/nics/mlx5.rst

   - can be applied to VF ports only.
   - must specify PF port action (packet redirection from VF to PF).

-- ICMP/ICMP6 code/type matching cannot be supported togeter with IP-in-IP tunnel.
+- ICMP/ICMP6 code/type matching, IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).

 - LRO:

+  - Requires DevX to be enabled.
   - KEEP_CRC offload cannot be supported with LRO.
   - The first mbuf length, without head-room,  must be big enough to include the TCP header (122B).